Universities

 University of Padua (Università di Padova)

 The University of Padova also offers a medical degree programme in English.
-The aim is to train doctors who have a holistic view of people - with a particular focus on health promotion, preventative medicine and global health.
+The aim is to train doctors who have a holistic view of people - with a particular focus on health promotion, preventive medicine and global health.
 Numerous co-operations with foreign universities enable global networking and international exchange.

 The city of Padova, home of the trendy drink Aperol, is almost entirely a student city.
 You can explore the city's many restaurants, parks and squares on your bike.
 The central location in northern Italy makes it possible for you to make many excursions to neighbouring cities.
 Venice, for example, is only 35 minutes away by train.